Capital One Venture X Business Credit Card Review

 Venture X Business Review: ToP Analysis

-Capital One has launched the Venture X Business with a flashy welcome offer of 150,000 points, but with a hefty minimum spend of $30,000.
-This is twice the amount of spend required for 150,000 miles for the The Business Platinum Card® from American Express.
-It helps that this card is a charge card, rather than a credit card, and has no preset credit or spending limit.
+Capital One has launched the Quidget_VentureXBiz credit card with a couple of different flashy welcome offers over the last year or so.
+Most of them do come with some pretty hefty spend requirements.
+Because of that it helps that this card is a charge card, rather than a credit card, and has no preset credit or spending limit.
+That means this is a pay in full every month card as well.

-Nonetheless, you can do a lot with 150,000 Venture miles through Capital One's many transfer partners.
+Nonetheless, you can do a lot with the amount of Venture miles these offers give via Capital One's many transfer partners.
 Capital One had a good variety of transfer partners that includes airline and hotel options.
 Notably absent, however, is a United States domestic airline transfer partner.

-When it comes to benefits, the Capital One Venture X Business is very similar to the personal Venture X card.
+When it comes to benefits, the Quidget_VentureXBiz credit card is very similar to the personal Quidget_VentureX.
 Both cards offer a lot of perks in exchange for the $395 annual fee.
 For starters, 10,000 points on each anniversary is a nice boost.
 The $300 travel credit isn't as easy to use as that of the Chase Sapphire Reserve®, so we hesitate to value it at the full $300 face value.
 But most folks should still be able to get some solid use out of the credit.

 The remaining card perks are pretty good, especially since the free authorized user cards get some of them.
 Lounge access is certainly one of the card's biggest appeals, especially with Capital One expanding its lounge footprint.
 Having lounge access for all cardholders puts the card at the head of the class.
-Oddly, Hertz status, which is benefit of the Venture X, appears to be missing from the Venture X Business.
+Oddly, Hertz status, which is a benefit of the Venture X (for now), appears to be missing from the Venture X Business.

-Unlike the personal version, the Venture X Business card does not offer lounge access (Priority Pass or Capital One Lounge) to authorized users.
+Unlike the personal version, the Quidget_VentureXBiz credit card does not offer lounge access (Priority Pass or Capital One Lounge) to authorized users.

 Stacking Up To The Competition

 The card's earning structure leaves something to be desired.
 While 2x on every purchase is quite good, Capital One offers this earn rate with other cards that have a lower annual fee, such as the Capital One Spark Miles for Business.
 Experienced travelers know to avoid booking through portals, so earning 5x or 10x through Capital One Travel is not very useful.
-To deserve any significant spending after the minimum spend, the Venture X Business would need some other bonus category.
+To deserve any significant spending after the minimum spend, the Quidget_VentureXBiz credit card would need some other bonus category.

 Capital One Venture X Business Credit Card Review: ToP Thoughts

-New cards are usually a good thing, and the Capital One Venture X Business is no different, even though it is nearly identical to the personal Venture X. If this card ends up not affecting 5/24, then it will be a great way to enjoy the perks without taking up a 5/24 slot.
+New cards are usually a good thing, and the Quidget_VentureXBiz credit card is no different, even though it is nearly identical to the personal Venture.
+This is a great way to enjoy the perks without taking up a 5/24 slot.
 Remember that the welcome offer comes with a steep spend requirement.
 So if you are interested in this card, just make sure you have a couple of solid options to meet the hefty minimum spend.